JamesKindon/jkindon.github.io/_posts/2022-03-07-the-evolution-of-citrix-profile-management.md

 ## - - - - - Version 2206

 This is a significant release as it relates to the evolution of Citrix Profile Management Containers vs FSLogix capability.
-There are a couple of very key features to note below.
-OneDrive support (preview), Async policy processing control, concurrent session support for Outlook search data roaming.
+There are a couple of very key features to note below:

+*  OneDrive support (preview)
+*  Async policy processing control
+*  concurrent session support for Outlook search data roaming

 Combine this capability with the wealth of other options and controls including combining the best of file and container capability, UPM should now start becoming a much more attractive solution for all use cases.
 The best thing is that the solution is actively and aggressively developed.
 "Ask and you shall receive" so to speak...